Buttigieg returns to South Bend after man killed by police

 SOUTH BEND, Ind.
 (AP) — Authorities say a man has died after a shooting involving a police officer in South Bend, the Indiana city where Democratic presidential candidate Pete Buttigieg is mayor.

-Buttigieg said he changed his campaign schedule to return to South Bend Sunday and hold a late night press conference.
-He said that the circumstances of the death would be thoroughly investigated.
+Buttigieg said he changed his campaign schedule to return to South Bend on Sunday and hold a late night news conference.
+He said that the circumstances of the death would be thoroughly investigated, and called on any witnesses of the shooting to come forward and speak to investigators.

-Buttigieg said: “We will be striving to reach out to community members.”
-He called on any witnesses of the shooting to come forward and speak to investigators.
+“We will be striving to reach out to community members,” Buttigieg said.

+Buttigieg also canceled a trip Monday to New York for an LGBTQ event, according to the campaign.

-The St. Joseph prosecutor’s office, which is investigating, says that police responded early Sunday to a call about a suspicious person going through cars.
+The St. Joseph prosecutor’s office, which is investigating the shooting, said police responded early Sunday to a call about a suspicious person going through cars.

 A police officer confronted a man in a vehicle in an apartment building parking lot.
 The prosecutor’s office says the man exited the vehicle and approached the officer with a knife raised and the officer opened fire.

-The man, later identified as 53-year-old Eric Jack Logan of South Bend, died later at a hospital.
+The man, identified as 53-year-old Eric Jack Logan of South Bend, died later at a hospital.
+An autopsy is scheduled for Monday.

 The officer, who was not identified, was treated for minor injuries.